What is a "real world" workload and why do I care?

 How does all of this help me get better performance from my storage?

 Better definition and understanding of user IO workloads will help SSD and system designers and manufacturers optimize SSD storage and software layers to improve overall performance.
-By building a global database, Calypso will be able to aggregate and identify application workloads by hardware and software configuration and to compare workload performance on different types of storage tiers, clusters and devices.
+By building a global database, Calypso will be able to aggregate and identify application workloads by hardware and software configuration and

 How can this help me select the best SSD for my use case?